jmtalarn/elm-personal-site/content/posts/2017-06-03-build-publish-ionic-app-views-routes.md

   })
 ```

-<p>These are the views where the items of the list are edited or created.
-There is a state for each item detail depending on the list where the item belongs because it can have a different URL depending on it.</p>
+These are the views where the items of the list are edited or created.
+There is a state for each item detail depending on the list where the item belongs because it can have a different URL depending on it.

 ```javascript
   .state('tab.setup', {